zicoz18/erc20-as-subnet-gas-token-tutorial/README.md

 ##### What happens on the video?

 - Start by a lock transaction from avax with amount 40.
-As stated in the video this transaction was sent when relayer was not working.
+As stated in the video this transaction was sent when the relayer was not working.
 Therefore, it is not processed and it will not be processed when we start the relayer with `node relayer.js` because there has been many blocks after it
 - Check balances on both chains
-- Start the relayer with `node relayer.js` to show that event is not getting processed.
-Printed events are events happened on subnet.
+- Start the relayer with `node relayer.js` to show that the event is not getting processed.
+Printed events are events that happened on the subnet.
 Since there is no blocks building on my local subnet other than my own, my old burns are considered old and therefore shown
-- Start the relayer with `node relayer.js <blockNumber>` ton show that event will be processed and will be printed as "OLD: "
+- Start the relayer with `node relayer.js <blockNumber>` to show that event will be processed and will be printed as "OLD: "
 - Check balances on both chains to confirm that old lock event on avax has been processed by relayer and tokens have been minted on avax

-### Trobule Shoot Common Issues
+### Troubleshoot Common Issues

 Things to check out;

 - Error while compiling contracts
-  - You have updated compiler version to 0.8.7 from harhat.config.js.
+- You have updated the compiler version to 0.8.7 from harhat.config.js.
 - You have run `npm i @openzeppelin/contracts`.
 - Error while running scripts
 - Both accounts on both chains have some native token so that they can send transactions.
 - Folder structures and file names are as suggested.
 In our scripts we access the contract abis and bytecodes directly from the files that are created by hardhat.
-Those files are created according to your file structure and if you changed the strcuture, imports might fail.
+Those files are created according to your file structure and if you changed the structure, imports might fail.
-  - You have your private keys inside .env file and you have downloaded dotenv package by running `npm i dotenv`.
+- You have your private keys inside the .env file and you have downloaded dotenv package by running `npm i dotenv`.
 - Your subnet has NativeMinter precompile with bridgeAdmin account as the admin.
-  - You have created contractAddresses.js file inside variables folder.
-If you did not created this file, deploy.js would fail.
+- You have created a contractAddresses.js file inside the variables folder.
+If you did not create this file, deploy.js would fail.

 ## Conclusion